Negative Effects of Substance Abuse on the Bodyby Balboa Horizons | October 5, 2017

 Liver failure: Liver failure occurs when large parts of the liver become damaged beyond repair and the liver is no longer able to function.
 Once severe scarring of the liver tissue has taken place, it’s very difficult – if not impossible – to reverse the damage.
 Alcohol, DXM, heroin, inhalants, and steroids can all lead to liver damage.

-Hepatitis C: While this is not directly caused by drugs, it is often a side effect.
+Hepatitis C: Is a side effect of drug use.
 Hepatitis C is a viral liver infection frequently caused by sharing needles.
-In time, it can lead to cirrhosis, liver cancer, and liver failure.
+Over time, will lead to cirrhosis or liver cancer, and or liver failure.
 This is one of the top reasons people get liver transplants.

 Respiratory problems: Cocaine, crack (when smoked), DXM, GHB, heroin, inhalants, ketamine, marijuana (when smoked), PCP, prescription opioids are all known to cause respiratory problems.
-While a heroin overdose can suddenly stop breathing all together, chronic conditions caused by inhaling drugs use include emphysema and lung cancer.
+While a heroin overdose can suddenly stop breathing altogether, chronic conditions caused by inhaling drugs use include emphysema and lung cancer.